eikehmueller/ma32070/lectures/Notes.md

 ![:fig:message_passing: Message passing model](figures/communication.svg)

-This approach is also known as **distributed memory parallelisation**, since the global problem is distributed between the processors, each of which stores only its local part of the problem in memory.
+Clearly we need to adapt the algorithms we have encountered so far.
+Mathematically, the technique of sub-dividing the domain into several sub-domains is also known as **domain-decomposition** and developing algorithms based on this idea is an active area of research.
+Computationally, the approach is also known as **distributed memory parallelisation**, since the global problem is distributed between the processors, each of which stores only its local part of the problem in memory.

 ### Message passing interface
-To implement the exchange of messages, we can use the Message Passing Interface (MPI), which is implemented as [mpi4py](https://mpi4py.readthedocs.io/en/stable/) in Python.
-This provides a set of routines that can be used to send and receive messages.
+To implement the exchange of messages in our code, we can use the Message Passing Interface (MPI), which is implemented as [mpi4py](https://mpi4py.readthedocs.io/en/stable/) in Python.
+This provides a set of routines that can be used to send and receive messages between processes.

 Here is a simple Python code, which shows how to send an array from processor 0 to processor 1: